Reception and identification centers in Greece

-Reception and Identification Centers in Greece, also called a hotspots, are refugee camps for the processing of foreign nationals who come to Greece without the necessary legal formalities.
+Reception and Identification Centers in Greece, also called hotspot camps, are refugee camps for the processing of foreign nationals who come to Greece without the necessary legal formalities.
 In October 2019, there were a total of six such camps in Greece: five at the islands of the eastern Aegean (Lesbos, Chios, Samos, Leros and Kos) and one at the Fylakio of Evros at the northeastern border of Greece.

+Capacity

 The total capacity of the five camps on the islands was 6,178 people (the total occupancy was 38,423 people), while the Greek government was planning to create new closed structures with a capacity of 22,000 people.
 These structures would replace the camps of the islands and would function both as reception and identification centers and as pre-departure centers.